IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     displayName                  The **name** of the tool in the Dataverse installation web interface.
 For example, "Data Explorer".

-    description                  The **description** of the tool, which appears in a popup (for configure tools only) so the user who clicked the tool can learn about the tool before being redirected the tool in a new tab in their browser.
+    description                  The **description** of the tool, which appears in a popup (for configure tools only) so the user who clicked the tool can learn about the tool before being redirected to the tool in a new tab in their browser.
 HTML is supported.

     scope                        Whether the external tool appears and operates at the **file** level or the **dataset** level.
 Note that a file level tool much also specify the type of file it operates on (see "contentType" below).